 About Us

 The PPL Institute (pronounced "People") is a non-partisan research institute with a committed interest in social psychology and political science.
-Dedicated to understanding social dynamics and political behavior, we aim to find ways of reducing affective polarization to promote productive public discourse on policy issues.
-Our work aims to support the public good by identifying and addressing societal challenges, while also empowering individuals to make informed choices with a heightened sense of awareness and agency.
+Dedicated to producing novel, rigorous work that understands the nature of people and plights that affect them, we hope our research inspires public discourse.
+By engaging with our work, we hope individuals feel empowered to make informed choices with a heightened sense of awareness about themselves and the world.

-Our research is presented as presentations, summaries, and academic articles to ensure that the findings are available to a broad audience, including policymakers and curious citizens.
-All of our work is publicly available on our website and social media pages.
-We encourage you to explore our research and articles, and to engage with us on social media or as contributors.
+Our research is presented as slideshow presentations, summaries, and scientific reports to ensure that the findings are available to a broad audience.
+All of our work is publicly available on our website under the "Articles" page.
+We encourage you to explore our research, articles, and other materials, and to engage with us on social media or as contributors.
 We are always looking to uncover new ways of thinking about the world around us, and we hope you will join us for this endeavor.

 The Team